BobBurns/scrapensave/README.md

 ScrapeNSave respects robots.txt

 ##**Installation**
-Precompiled binary for Mac 10.11.6 or greater in binaries folder
+Precompiled binaries for Mac (compiled on El Capitan 10.11.6) and Ubuntu (Compiled on Mint 18) in binaries folder

 Or make executable scrapensave with `go build`